This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-A sprain happens when a ligament is stretched or torn.
-Ligaments are tough tissues that connect bones.
+A sprain is a stretched or torn ligament.
 Ligaments support your joints and keep your bones in place.
 They allow you to lift, lower, or rotate your arms and legs.
 A sprain may involve one or more ligaments.

 Seek care immediately if: